At a Glance

 Once you’ve analyzed your data, use it to develop a detailed action plan.
 Prioritize areas for improvement and establish clear goals and strategies for making changes.
 Engage your staff and other providers in the improvement process and assign clear roles and responsibilities.
 Identify key performance indicators (KPIs) for improvements that are measurable and sustainable.

-Transparency about the steps your practice is taking to address patient concerns demonstrates a commitment to patient-centered care and can help build patient trust.
+Be transparent about the steps that your practice is taking to address patient concerns.
+This demonstrates a commitment to patient-centered care and it can help build patient trust.

 7. Monitor progress

-Remember: improving patient satisfaction is an ongoing process and it doesn’t happen in a vacuum.
-It’s important to regularly review and refine your survey instrument and improvement strategies based on your patients’ changing needs and expectations.
+Remember: Improving patient satisfaction is an ongoing process and it doesn’t happen in a vacuum.
+You'll want to look hard at what your patients have to say about physician performance.
+Regularly review and refine your survey instrument and improvement strategies based on your patients’ changing needs and expectations.

 8. Celebrate success and recognize improvements

-Acknowledging and celebrating achievements and improvements in patient satisfaction along the way can help motivate your staff and reinforce a culture of patient-centered care.
+Acknowledge and celebrate achievements and improvements in customer satisfaction along the way.
+Salute your team for their part in providing quality patient care and patient outreach by using these healthcare processes.
+This can help to motivate your staff and it can reinforce a culture of patient-centered care.

 Sample patient experience survey questions to get started

-U of U Health identified 5 key patient experience domains:
+U of U Health identified these 5 key patient experience domains:

 - Caring